spacebares/Rustigate/README.md

 **MaxDemoFolderSizeMB** is used to limit the size of the demo folder.
 If over this limit, old demos are deleted to maintain a folder size below this.

+**DiscordServerBoostTier** Controls the maximum size of zipped files sent to discord.
+Discord offers boost teirs 0-3 which is 8/8/50/100MiB file attachment sizes.
+ - If a report contains a collection of demos that is too large for discord, they will be split into multiple smaller zips for upload automatically.
+   *Consider boosting your discord server if there is too many file attachments cluttering your view.*
+ - If a single demo file (while zipped), is larger then what your discord server supports, the upload will fail.
+   *Consider adjusting MaxEventSeconds to reduce file size or boost your discord server.*
+ - If the wrong Tier is chosen, or the server's current tier expires, all uploaded file attachments for the next report will fail.
+The plugin will reset back to DiscordServerBoostTier 0 to prevent future errors.
+When this happens an error message will be sent to discord.

 # Usage
 1. Check out the discord message from a report
 2. Download the file(s) in the discord message to your computer.